CSHS-CWRA/RavenPy/docs/configuration.md

 ## Gauge, StationForcing, GriddedForcing and ObservationData commands

 Meteorological forcing inputs and streamflow observations are specified using the commands `Gauge`, `StationForcing` or `GriddedForcing`, and `ObservationData`.
 Ravenpy only supports reading and writing time series stored in netCDF.
 To facilitate the configuration of `rvt` files, each includes a class method `from_nc` that tries to infer the values of configuration options from the file's content.
-The inference rules are based on the CF-Convention, making input files CF compliant can simplify substantially model configuration.
+The inference rules are based on the CF-Convention, making the configuration of models using input files that are CF compliant substantially simpler.
 For example, the lookup for a given forcing type (PRECIP, RAINFALL, SNOWFALL, AVE_TEMP, etc) starts with the CF standard name (`ravenpy.config.conventions.CF_RAVEN`), but if that fails, `from_nc` will try alternative names given in the `alt_names` function argument.

 For example, `ObservationData.from_nc(fn, station_idx=1, alt_names=["q_obs"])` opens a netCDF file `fn`, looks for a variable named `water_volume_transport_in_river_channel`, and when that fails, looks for `q_obs`.
 It returns an `rc.ObservationData` instance, itself holding a `ReadFromNetCDF` command with `FileNameNC`, `VarNameNC`, `DimNamesNC`, `StationIdx`, etc. Any value that should be part of the command but is not correctly extracted can be specified explicitly using extra keyword arguments given to `from_nc`.

 Note that in the case of `Gauge.from_nc`, extra keyword arguments for `:Data` and `:ReadFromNetCDF` are set via the `data_kwds` dictionary, keyed by data type.
 The keyword `"ALL"` signifies that the keywords should be set for all variables.
 For example, if the forcing file does not include the gauge longitude and latitude, it could be set with `Gauge.from_nc([pr.nc, tas.nc], data_type=["PRECIP", "AVE_TEMP"], data_kwds={"ALL": {"Latitude": 45, "Longitude"=-80}})`.
-Linear transformations needed to convert units are inferred automatically whenever possible, if those fail, set them explicitly with `data_kwds`, e.g. `data_kwds={"PRECIP": {"Deaccumulate": True, "TimeShift": -0.25, "LinearTransform": {"scale": 1000}}}`.
+Linear transformations needed to convert units are inferred automatically whenever possible.
+If those fail, set them explicitly with `data_kwds`, e.g. `data_kwds={"PRECIP": {"Deaccumulate": True, "TimeShift": -0.25, "LinearTransform": {"scale": 1000}}}`.
 Note that automatic units conversion will fail for precipitation accumulated during the day which need the `:Deaccumulate` option.

 ## Input validation